The Culture Fund is an annual open pot made available by Orkney Islands Council to support Arts, Culture and Heritage projects in Orkney.

 To download an application pack please click on this link then select “VACMA Application Forms by Local Authority”.

 Applications for the most recent round of funding closed on Tuesday, 4 February 2020.

 To find out about previous artists who have received funding, visit the Case Studies section.
 This can be accessed from the 'Related Links' section of this page.

-Full details about these awards is available on The Robertson Trust website which can be accessed from the 'Related Sites' section of this page.
+For further information visit their website, which can be accessed from the 'Related Sites' section of this page.

 For further information about any of the above details, please contact Emma Gee, Arts Officer:

 Address: Education, Leisure and Housing, Council Offices, Kirkwall, Orkney, KW15 1NY.

 Email: Emma Gee.